Nurse Aide I Hybrid Immersion Program

 Clinical (30 hours)

-• If you miss any clinical time, you may be dropped from that clinical section.
-To continue, you may re-register into another available block for a $100 clinical rebooking fee (seat-available) and must complete all hours of the new block.
+• To continue, you may re-register into another available block (if available) for a $100 clinical rebooking fee (seat-available) and must complete all hours of the new block.

 Program Completion & Certification

-To successfully complete the program, students must:
+To successfully complete Nurse Aide I, students must:

-Complete the online coursework,
+✔ Complete & Pass the online course

 Program Cost & Enrollment Notes

-Total program tuition: $500
+Total program tuition: $550

 • Online Session: $300 (due before online start)

-• Labs + Clinical: $200 (due before booking a lab cohort)
+• Labs + Clinical: $250 (due before booking a lab cohort)

 Seats are limited; placement is first-come, first-served when tuition is received.